AQUATICS ACTIVITIES FOR ALL

 The Olympia Youth Swim Team (OYST) is all about competitive fun!
 Swimmers can accomplish the impossible, learn to believe in themselves, and discover they can do more than they ever imagined.

-The OYST competitive season is from September 2023 to February 2024.
-Registration is open now!
-Registration will close November 15th.
+The OYST competitive season is from September 2024 to February 2025.
+Registration is open from August 15th to November 15th.

 Our swim team has 3 different groups based on skill levels: